kelvinsjk/mathlified/packages/mathlifier/README.md

 ### Opinion 1: throwOnError: false

-> While KaTeX sets throwOnError to `true` by default, we have opted to set it to false.
+> While KaTeX sets throwOnError to `true` by default, we have opted to set it to false

+We think that this facilitates quicker debugging (especially useful when hot module reloading (HMR) is active).

 ### Opinion 2: No line break in inline math

-> By default, we wrap all inputs with braces to prevent line-breaking.
+> By default, we wrap all inputs with braces to prevent automatic line-breaking.

+Disable this with an [option](#custom-mathlifier-options)

 ### Opinion 3: Displayed math with overflow-x: auto